Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 • Ear infections.
 Clean your pet’s ears once a month and keep them dry—that will help avoid most ear infections, including the ones caused by wax build-up.

-• The side effects of joint and elbow dysplasia include limping and difficulty walking/running.
+• Some Goldens may be genetically prone to hip and elbow dysplasia.
+The side effects of hip and elbow dysplasia include limping and difficulty walking/running.
 With luck, meds and supplements will get the doggo back on its feet.
 If not, surgery might be the only option.

 These dogs are heavy shedders, and they do that once or twice in 12 months and moderately for the rest of the year.
 If you brush the coat 1–2 times a week with a slicker brush, you’ll be able to protect the furniture and the carpets from excessive dog hair.
 However, in spring and fall, when the season “hits”, you’ll have to brush it seven days a week.
 Bathing helps get rid of dead fur.
 Also, remember to trim the pet’s nails (once a month) and clean its teeth and ears regularly.